IngoHHacks/LanguageLoader/README.md

 Loads languages from .ilang files (formatted in csv) inside the plugins folder.
 The start of .ilang files may contain metadata in ```key: value``` format, terminated by ```#ENDMETA#```.
 An example translation file is provided in the **Example** folder.
+Languages can be selected from the in-game settings.

 Supported meta fields:
 - **id** - The namespaced id of the translation.